 JSLHR publishes peer-reviewed research and other scholarly articles on the normal and disordered processes in speech, language, hearing, and related areas such as cognition, oral-motor function, and swallowing.
 The journal is an international outlet for both basic research on communication processes and clinical research pertaining to screening, diagnosis, and management of communication disorders as well as the etiologies and characteristics of these disorders.
 JSLHR seeks to advance evidence-based practice by disseminating the results of new studies as well as providing a forum for critical reviews and meta-analyses of previously published work.

 The broad field of communication sciences and disorders, including speech production and perception; anatomy and physiology of speech and voice; genetics, biomechanics, and other basic sciences pertaining to human communication; mastication and swallowing; speech disorders; voice disorders; development of speech, language, or hearing in children; normal language processes; language disorders; disorders of hearing and balance; psychoacoustics; and anatomy and physiology of hearing.

-The Journal Citation Reports® 2014 Impact Factor is 2.070, and the 5-year Impact Factor is 2.795.
-JSLHR ranks 5th of 24 journals in the Audiology and Speech-Language Pathology category and 12th of 64 journals in the Rehabilitation category of the Science Citation Index, as well as 5th of 168 journals in the Linguistics category and 7th of 70 journals in the Rehabilitation category of the Social Science Citation Index.
+The 2017 Journal Citation Reports® (Clarivate Analytics, 2018) Journal Impact Factor is 1.906, and the 5-year Impact Factor is 2.647.
+JSLHR ranks 8th of 25 journals in the Audiology and Speech-Language Pathology category and 21st of 65 journals in the Rehabilitation category of the Science Citation Index Expanded, as well as 21st of 181 journals in the Linguistics category and 13th of 69 journals in the Rehabilitation category of the Social Science Citation Index.